18 Critical Rules To Deal With A Crisis/Disaster At Work

 18. Post-Mortem & Follow-up

 In the final meeting, it is worth establishing a post-mortem team to assess how the crisis started and how to avoid it happening again.
-In my experience of large corporations, this step is often missed out.
-But that is a huge mistake; well-run organizations will seek to avoid any problems that are likely to reoccur.
+In my experience with large corporations, this step is often missed.
+But that is a huge mistake; well-run organizations will seek to avoid any problems that will likely reoccur.

-I have seen the same issues reoccurring time after time because the post-mortem recommendations were not followed up with enough support and effort to eradicate the problem.
+I have seen the same issues reoccurring because the post-mortem recommendations were not followed up with enough support and effort to eradicate the problem.

 For example, one company I worked for intentionally underpaid its staff compared to the country’s employment market.
-This led to a very high turnover of staff.
-The staff turnover of 20% per year meant that in 2.5 years half the staff had left the company, and by five years you can expect pretty much everyone to have changed.
+This led to a very high staff turnover.
+The staff turnover of 20% per year meant that in 2.5 years, half the staff had left the company, and by five years, you can expect pretty much everyone to have changed.

 Then you have another crisis.